 Every winter, thousands of visitors flock to Johnson City to see its incredible light display.
 This small town in central Texas shines bright every night from late November through early January as the heart of the town is decked out in millions of lights.

-With concerts, carriage rides, local attractions, and oh-so-many lights, there is a lot to see on a visit to this Hill Country gem.
+With concerts, carriage rides, local attractions, and oh-so-many lights, we always love visiting this Hill Country gem.
 Here’s what to know if you’re heading to see the Johnson City lights display.

 Festivities start the day after Thanksgiving

 Johnson City wastes no time in getting to the holiday festivities.
 Before most people have even finished their Thanksgiving leftovers, the city is ready to flip the switch on the light displays.
+The Friday after Thanksgiving marks opening weekend of the Johnson City Lights Spectacular.
+Beginning at 1pm on Friday, the holiday market kicks off with lots of vendors and seasonal treats, and it repeats again on Saturday.

-The Friday after Thanksgiving marks the start of the Johnson City Lights Spectacular.
-At 5:30 pm, visitors and locals gather at the Blanco County Courthouse just off Main Street for a fun evening.
-The event begins with a local choir singing Christmas carols before a countdown to turning on the lights.
-Everything is capped off by fireworks that can be seen for miles around the Hill Country.
+At 6pm Saturday, visitors and locals gather at the Blanco County Courthouse just off Main Street for a fun parade.
+The event begins with a local choir singing Christmas carols and everything is capped off by fireworks that can be seen for miles around the Hill Country.
+Plus, you can see Santa and Mrs. Claus.

-Lights are concentrated in two main areas
+Lights are concentrated in three main areas

-The Courthouse is covered in strings of over 100,000 lights, and the nearby displays surely double that number.
-But it’s the PEC headquarters that is truly stunning.
+A few blocks away, the Pedernales Electric Cooperative (PEC) headquarters is a sight to behold.
+The trees are the attraction here.
 From the base of the trunk to the top of the smallest branches, the trees glow in over a million lights.
 There are even reports of the display being seen from space.

 Carriage rides add to the atmosphere